status-im/translate.status.im/README.md

 Video (47 seconds) : https://youtu.be/BVEwZfi7SmM

-* Step 1 : Go to the [translation landing page](https://translate.status.im/) and click on a button you would like to translate(e.g. App Translation).
-You are going to sign up for Lokalise to start the translation.
+* Step 1 : Go to the [translation landing page](https://translate.status.im/) and click a link you would like to translate(e.g. Status app translation).
+You nedd to sign up for Lokalise to get your work started.

 <img src="https://github.com/status-im/translate.status.im/blob/master/src/images/lokalise1.png" width="800">

-* Step 2 : You will find the project you applied for.
-Check out the progress and click the language you would like to translate.
+* Step 2 : You will find a project that needs your help.
+Check out the progress and click 'WORDS TO DO (new words)` or 'UNVERIFIED (updated words)'.

 <img src="https://github.com/status-im/translate.status.im/blob/master/src/images/lokalise2.png" width="800">

-* Step 3 : There are words and sentences which are used on the Status app or website.
-Lokalise offers useful online translators (e.g. Google Translatetor) showing suggestions for each of the strings and safely protects variables or string interpolation components that should not be translated.
-Just start the translation!
+* Step 3 : Lokalise offers useful online translators (e.g. Google Translatetor) showing suggestions for each of the strings and safely protects variables or string interpolation components that should not be translated.
+Let's get it started!

 <img src="https://github.com/status-im/translate.status.im/blob/master/src/images/lokalise3.png" width="800">